eclipse-leda/leda/content/en/docs/device-provisioning/vehicle-update-manager/message-flow.md

 }
 ```

 Where multiple domains and components per domain (each with multiple configuration key-value pairs) are allowed.
-To trigger a desired-state based update, publish
+To trigger an update, publish
 your full update message on the `vehicleupdate/desiredstate` MQTT topic.
-When UM receives your message, it would split it accross the required domains and
+When UM receives your message, it splits it across the required domains and
-publish messages to the topics that the [domain-specific agents are monitoring](../).
+publishes messages to the topics that the [domain-specific agents are monitoring](../).

 Similarly, update progress can be monitored on the `vehicleupdate/desiredstatefeedback` topic.